You may be able to manage the symptoms of COPD exacerbations with medication and oxygen. In some cases, you may need emergency treatment.

-Symptoms of a COPD flare are:
+Common symptoms of a COPD flare include:

-Relief or rescue inhalers work by sending a powerful stream of medicine straight to your constricted lungs.
+Relief or rescue inhalers work by sending a powerful stream of medication straight to your constricted lungs.
 An inhaler should help relax the tissues in your airways quickly, helping you breathe a little easier.

 Common short-acting bronchodilators are anticholinergics and beta2-agonists.
 They’ll get to work more effectively if you use them with either a spacer or nebulizer.

-It’s best to follow the COPD action plan designed by your doctor and attempt to relax to control your breathing while you’re breathing in oxygen.
+It’s best to follow the COPD action plan designed by your doctor and attempt to relax in order to manage your breathing while you’re taking in oxygen.

 In some situations, rescue medication, anti-inflammatory steroids, and oxygen therapy won’t bring your exacerbation symptoms back down to a manageable state.